FarronF/limerick-council-meetings/meetings/2022/09/13-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 12th July 2022.md

 found for the property.

-Any interest or funded proposals for the future of this property would be most welcome.--- 5
+Any interest or funded proposals for the future of this property would be most welcome.
+---
+5

 **(b)**